Gyula Kosice: Early career – 1940s

 In the early 1940s, Kosice started his first non-figurative drawings, paintings, and sculptures.
-He was inspired by Leonardo da Vinici’s to use science and invention to think to the future rather than focusing only on the present.
+He was inspired by Leonardo da Vinici's to use science and invention to think to the future rather than focusing only on the present.
 He also wrote texts and poems about interdisciplinary art at this time.

 Gyula Kosice's art career really started in 1944.
 In the early 1940s Kosice started going to the Buenos Aires cafes where he met other poets and art enthusiasts.
 He debated poetry with Alberto Hidalgo and was introduced to Constructivism, the Bauhaus style, and European avant-garde art.
 It was there that he met the other concrete artists with whom he would later publish the Arturo magazine and form the AACI.
 The focus in his early art career was about concrete, nonobjective art and how it could radically change society for the better.
-He worked alongside many other Argentinian artists who all shared the same idea that art should reference only itself and should only be made for its own sake.
+He worked alongside many other Argentine artists who all shared the same idea that art should reference only itself and should only be made for its own sake.
 In 1944, he published the journal Arturo with Carmelo Arden Quin, Rhod Rothfuss, Joaquín Torres-García, Tomás Maldonado, and Lidy Prati.
 The journal had poems, artworks, and articles containing the artists' responses to constructivist art.
 That same year, he went with this group of artists to host Art concret invention and El movimiento de arte concreto-invención, a couple of private exhibitions on constructivist art in private homes.
 One of these private exhibitions was in the home of photographer Grete Stern.

 In 1945, the same group of artists split into two separate groups in Buenos Aires.
 The first was known as the Asociación Arte Concreto-Invención, which was led by Tomás Maldonado, and consisted of Manuel Espinosa, Lidy Prati, Enio Iommi, Alfredo Hilto and Raúl Lozza along with four of his brothers.
 The other group was called Grupo Madí, which was founded by Kosice alongside Quin, Ruthfuss and Martín Blaszco.
 Grupo Madí was unique from AACI in that they wanted to include sculpture, design motifs, and architecture.
 This gave Kosice a venue to experiment with plastics, water, and neon in his works.